 - Discussion (should include appropriate textbook and literature references)

 The Clerkship Director will then review each H/P for content, accuracy, and discussion.
 In turn the students should be prepared to discuss the patients and their weekly rosters with the Director when called upon.

-At the conclusion of this rotation, students will be evaluated on their performance and enthusiasm in the subspecialty clinics, the history and physicals they submit and their preparation for the weekly Clerkship Core Lecture Series.
-Written evaluations by the Clerkship Director, Dr. Amir Berjis, will be provided and represent an evaluation of the four-week elective for medical students from Ross University.
-This evaluation will represent one-third of the overall subjective evaluation of the 12-week clerkship for students from the American University of the Caribbean.
+At the conclusion of this 4-week rotation, students will be evaluated on their performance and enthusiasm in the subspecialty clinics, the history and physicals they submit and their preparation for the weekly Clerkship Core Lecture Series.
+Written evaluations by the Clerkship Director, Dr. Amir Berjis, will be provided.

 The Department of Surgery has weekly conferences designed for resident education.
 It is recommended that third-year medical students rotating through surgery be present and participate in these conferences unless scrubbed into a case or responding to a trauma activation.

 The Department of Surgery holds its resident-required conferences Monday mornings from 7:30 a.m.-noon.
 Students are required to be present for surgical Ground Rounds, Morbidity and Mortality Conferences, Journal Clubs, and Pre-Op Conferences.
 In addition, Kern Medical holds multidisciplinary conferences Wednesdays at 7:30 a.m. and Thursdays at noon.
 Students are encouraged to attend and participate in these conferences as well.